 In order to be eligible for the competition, all applicants must be:

-Note: John Lennon Scholarship entrants who are also applying for the Nashville Songwriting Scholarship must submit different songs for each contest.
-Dual applicants may NOT submit the same original work to both competitions.
+Please Note: John Lennon Scholarship entrants who are also applying for the Nashville Songwriting Scholarship must submit different songs for each contest.
+Dual applicants may NOT submit the same original work to both competitions and dual entries will be marked ineligiable.

-Scholarships totaling $20,000 will be available for the 2018 competition.
-The Foundation reserves the right to make no award, or to make fewer than the three possible awards, or to award prizes totaling less than the full amount.
+Scholarships totaling $20,000 will be available for the competition.
+The Foundation reserves the right to make the total number of awards, to make no award, or to award prizes totaling less than the full amount.
 The BMI Foundation shall have the right (but shall have no obligation) to license up to three public performances of a winning composition and authorize appropriate musical arrangements to be made for such performances.
 The BMI Foundation shall also have the right to post or share a recording and/or written lyrics of any winning composition on the bmi.com and bmifoundation.org websites and social media profiles and to authorize the reproduction and distribution on CD of no more than twelve (12) copies of each winning work.
-The BMI Foundation reserves the right to limit the total number of entries in the 2018 competition to the first 5,000 entries received.
+The BMI Foundation reserves the right to limit the total number of entries in the 2020 competition to the first 5,000 entries received.
 All other rights under the copyright law remain vested in the composer and lyricist.

-Winners, if any, will be announced in late summer or early fall 2019 in the press and on bmifoundation.org.
+Winners, if any, will be announced in the summer of 2022 via e-mail, in the press, and on bmifoundation.org.